keygen-sh/request_migrations/README.md

 ```

 Instead of potentially tens or hundreds of queries, we make a single purposeful query
-to get the data we need to complete the migration.
+to get the data we need in order to complete the migration.

 ---